lud77/iagl/README.md

 complex part of the fe, even though I've now simplified it.
 This is because I wanted to avoid the datetime-local input element that sometimes causes problems with some browsers.

+Known issues:
+  - client side logging should be replaced with remote logging, but that would require an additional service as adding the route to the `API` service would violate its responsibility boundaries
+  - timezone is not handled, the system assumes all the dates and times are local